Family-Friendly Businesses

 Listen to the ThinkHIRE podcast powered by The Hampton Roads Workforce Council: Reversing the Great She-Cession featuring our own Dr. Jane E. Glasgow and our partners from HRWFC, Shawn Avery and Christina Brooks.

-Our Family-Friendly Business Toolkit provides businesses with ideas, knowledge and resources to advance early childhood outcomes while supporting one of their most valualbe assets -- their employees.
+Our Family-Friendly Business Toolkit provides businesses with ideas, knowledge and resources to advance early childhood outcomes while supporting one of their most valuable assets -- their employees.

 Download the toolkit

-Employers can fnd out more about the specifc needs of their employees in a variety of ways.
+Employers can find out more about the specific needs of their employees in a variety of ways.

 • Survey your workforce on their work-family needs annually